winitzki/scall/tutorial/programming_dhall.md

 For instance, a value `x` of type `t` can be further substituted into a function of type `∀(t : Type) → ∀(x : t) → ...` because that function can accept an argument `x` of any type.
 But all such functions are constrained to work _in the same way_ for all types `t`.
 Such functions will not be able to identify specific types `t` or make decisions based on specific values `x : t`.
-In this sense, type quantifiers provide the encapsulation of the type `t` inside `ep`.
+In this sense, type quantifiers ensure encapsulation of the type `t` inside `ep`.

 ## Co-inductive ("infinite") types